1technophile/OpenMQTTGateway/docs/upload/troubleshoot.md

 instead of
 `#define RF_RECEIVER_GPIO 0 // D3 on nodemcu`

-## Exception seen on serial monitor:
-Hey I got a callback
-malloc
-memcpy
-7
-Exception (2):

-→ You are not using the last update of ESP8266 into board manager, go to your Arduino IDE and update it, should be at least 2.3.0

 ## Repetitive MQTT disconnections or/and commands sent to the gateway not taken into account
 Most probably a network issue, don't use a guest network and if going through a firewall check its rules.
 To put aside gateway issue, try to connect to a local broker on the same network.